max124125/Voron0-TinyM-/README.md

 - Conveyor for print bed switching

-Since this printer will act as a secondary option to my RXL, many design goals are the same, nd based on the success of the RXL.
+Since this printer will act as a secondary option to my RXL, many design goals are the same, and based on the success of the RXL.
 Since many of the physical changes have been listed above, below will be more functionality related goals:
 - Same print speeds as RXL (will be tuned to reach much higher speeds later on)
 - Same absolute reliability (+99%, this printer should be a "print & forget" style)